 Contrastingly, the DMT of A. simorrense remains quite similar from Sansan (MN6) to Steinheim (MN7/8; Figure 3; Figure 4).
 Interestingly, there are clear differences in the hypoplasia prevalence of these two species, B. brachypus being one of the most affected species in our sample.
-Such differences in the hypoplasia prevalence could reveal the existence of a competition for food and/or water resources.
-The pattern of hypoplasia at Simorre (D1, P2-P3) and Villefranche d’Astarac (D4-M1, P4-M2) suggests early life stresses for both rhinocerotids (Figure 6), mostly before weaning (Mead, 1999).
+Such differences in the hypoplasia prevalence could reveal the existence of a competition for food and/or water resources, responsible for a shift in the diet of B. brachypus.
+The pattern of hypoplasia at Simorre (D1, P2-P3) and Villefranche d’Astarac (D4-M1, P4-M2) suggests early life stresses for both rhinocerotids (Figure 6), mostly before weaning (Mead, 1999), which does not give insight into such a competition.

-Concerning other species found at more than one locality (L. sansaniense, D. steinheimhensis, and Plesiaceratherium spp.), the hypoplasia patterns seem to be different at each locality, denoting a greater effect of local conditions than species-related sensitivities.
+Concerning other rhinocerotid species found at more than one locality (L. sansaniense, D. steinheimensis, and Plesiaceratherium spp.), the hypoplasia patterns seem to be different at each locality, denoting a greater effect of local conditions than species-related sensitivities.
 Only the Plesiaceratherium species from Béon 1 and Gračanica exhibit comparable patterns (Figure 6), although it could be related to the high prevalence of stresses for individuals belonging to the concerned taxa at these localities.
 Overall, the elasmotheriines (Bugtirhinus, Hispanotherium) were seemingly spared by hypoplasia.
 Indeed, no teeth was hypoplastic at Kumbi 4 (B. praecursor; 0/4) and Gračanica (H. cf. matritense; 0/6).
 At Béon 1, for which a greater sample is available, H. beonense is the least affected species with 13.04 % (12/92) of hypoplastic teeth, nearly exclusively permanent (only one hypoplasia on a D4).
-If this result was not surprising at Kumbi 4, where low-stress conditions were inferred and very little hypoplasia recorded for all studied species, the difference to other associated species was particularly striking at Béon 1 and Gračanica.
+If this result was not surprising at Kumbi 4, where low-stress conditions were inferred and very little hypoplasia recorded for all studied species, the difference with other associated species was particularly striking at Béon 1 and Gračanica.
 The microwear study of elasmotheriines is restricted in the literature, but it suggests the inclusion of a non-negligible part of browse resources in the diet, at least seasonally (Rivals et al., 2020; Xafis et al., 2020).
 This finding is in line with our DMTA results for Hispanotherium species (Béon 1 and Gračanica) suggesting mixed-feeding preferences (Figure 3; Figure 4).
 The increasing crown height observed in this clade over time could allow for accommodating to a greater variety of food items (Semprebon and Rivals, 2007; Damuth and Janis, 2011; Tütken et al., 2013), thus limiting nutritional stress, as observed in hipparionine equids, with respect to anchitheriine equids (MacFadden, 1992; Janis, 2008; Mihlbachler et al., 2011).
 The classic view of elasmotheriines as obligate open-environment rhinocerotids adapted to grazing – notably based on representatives from the arid Iberic Peninsula (Iñigo and Cerdeño, 1997) – is thus somehow challenged.
 This could mean that hypsodonty in this clade might counterbalance significant grit load induced by feeding low in open environments, thus reflecting more the habitat rather than the diet, an hypothesis that has already been proposed to explain hypsodonty evolution (Janis, 1988; Jardine et al., 2012; Semprebon et al., 2019).
+A lower prevalence of hypoplasia in elasmotheriines compared to other associated rhinocerotids has also been noted at Maragha (in the latest Miocene, though), where Iranotherium morgani does not present hypoplastic defects (0/16 teeth; Hullot et al., 2022).
+This finding could suggest an influence of the diet in the stress susceptibility, with more specialized species heavily relying on a limited number of resources being more sensitive.

 Conclusions